GPII/gpii-payloads/LocalMatchMaker.md

 ### Input Payload

-The input payload contains all the inputs collected for the last match making process: userToken, preferences, solutionsRegistryEntries and deviceContext.
+The input payload contains all the inputs collected for the final part of the match making process: userToken, preferences, solutionsRegistryEntries and deviceContext.

 ```
 {